fr0st-iwnl/win-configs/README.md

 # ⚙️ \\\ WinConfigs
 A simple tool to manage Windows utilities, system info, repositories, and performance tweaks.

-> [!NOTE]
-> This script was made for my personal use and is not fully updated.
-It's still a work in progress.

 ## 📦 Installation

 ### 1. Download the repository